What is consent?

 For all allied healthcare professionals (non-medics) who will be taking informed consent for a research study we provide a mandatory Consent for Research Training session.
 This is a face-to-face interactive classroom session with the opportunity to discuss issues around consent for research.
 This session is open to, and recommended for, all medics undertaking research.

-Consent Training for Research Studies Refresher (eLearning) can only be accessed via e-UHL.
-Researchers who are unable to access e-UHL will need to re-attend a face session at the end of 2 years.
+Consent Training for Research Studies OCB eLearning Refresher can only be accessed via HELM.
+Researchers who are unable to access HELM will need to re-attend a face session at the end of 2 years.

 Please be aware that the certificate is valid for 2 years from the date of certification.